JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Experimental Details

 The SSIM serves as a measure of the sample reconstruction quality, which has been shown to perform better than MSE in terms of perceived accuracy \citep{sogaard2016ssim,varga2019comprehensiveevaluationfullreferenceimage,wang2011informationcontent,gore2015imagequality}.
 For our experiments, we compute the SSIM between posterior samples $\thetab \sim p(\thetab|\h_t)$ and the ground-truth MNIST images $\thetabgt$, averaging both over many samples $\thetab$ for each $\thetabgt$, as well as over all $\thetabgt$ in the validation set.

 In a similar fashion, we also use \texttt{torchmetrics} to compute the normalized root mean squared error (NRMSE) with mean-normalization:

-where the mean is drawn over the batch dimension (size 1 in our case) and the division is elementwise.
 Note that this version of NRMSE has no upper bound.
 For the image discovery experiment, we compute the NRMSE between posterior samples $\thetab \sim p(\thetab|\h_t)$ and the ground-truth MNIST images $\thetabgt$, averaging over multiple samples and all samples in the validation set.
 This gives a simpler, more intuitive metric for image similarity than the SSIM.